`

 2) FINE 1876 OCTAGON RIFLE IN .45-60 CALIBER, #87XXX, MADE 1883.
 This is a really nice looking, “attic condition” rifle that has that unmessed with and uncleaned look to it.
 All metal parts- receiver, dust cover, barrel and magazine have an aged blue, plum/brown patina.
 There is good blue on the loading gate and in the protected areas around the side plates, but the balance is an even aged plum.
 Even the receiver screws looked unturned.
 Mellow, uncleaned brass lifter is marked .45-60.
 All sharp markings and the barrel is mounted with the sporting ladder sight that is marked 1876 along with a standard Winchester blade front sight.
 The action is tight with secure safety half-cock.
 Bore is fine with good rifling and light scattered surface roughness- better than usually seen on these early big bore black powder cartridge Winchesters.
 Fine forend shows some honest saddle wear just ahead of the receiver, butt stock has two long hairline cracks coming back from each side of the upper tang- truly hairline, in fact I owned this one for some time before I noticed it- tight wood to metal fit and appears solid.
 This one recently came out of Arizona.
 This one just has a good look and feel to it. $3450.

-4) VERY UNUSUAL SPECIAL ORDER 1892 .44-40 TAKEDOWN, FULL OCTAGON, HALF MAGAZINE, #922XXX, MADE 1923.
+5) VERY UNUSUAL SPECIAL ORDER 1892 .44-40 TAKEDOWN, FULL OCTAGON, HALF MAGAZINE, #922XXX, MADE 1923.
 The full octagon barrel and half magazine are actually TWO special order features because when a half magazine was specified the rifle came with either a half-octagon barrel or a round barrel.
 A full octagon barrel with half magazine was non-standard.
 This is a fairly late rifle and has all the correct late barrel markings etc. It retains fine barrel blue with some normal light wear.
 Theshort mag tube retains fine blue.
 It has a buckhorn rear sight with elevator bar intact and a small blade front sight.
 The receiver blue has aged to mostly brown with blue in protected areas, on the loading gate and bolt with some gray mixing more toward the receiver bottom.
 Screw heads are excellent.
 The stock and forearm show tight wood to metal fit and could use a good clean to reveal a little better than standard grade of walnut, which was typical for special order guns.
 There is some staining on the comb of the butt stock that ought to be fairly easy to remove along with some old grime.
 The action is tight with a strong safety half-cock on the hammer. tight takedown and best of all, THE BORE IS BRIGHT AND MINTY.
 An interesting and rare variation in a great caliber. $3450.

-5) 1892 SADDLE RING CARBINE, 25-20, #395XXX, MADE 1907.
+6) 1892 SADDLE RING CARBINE, 25-20, #395XXX, MADE 1907.
 A solid carbine with barrel and magazine mostly gray/brown with some aged blue in the protected areas and fine markings.
 Correct carbine ladder rear sight with slide intact.
 Receiver is similar with some good blue around the saddle ring and protected areas.
 Stock and forend show normal light handling with no cracks and tight wood to metal fitl When I got this one the bore looked full of crud.
 I ran a brush through it a few times followed by an oil patch- all of which came out caked black, but improved quite a bit.
 The bore still could use more scrubbing.
 Good rifling all the way through and a little dark.
-Tight action and solid half cock safety. $1295.
+Tight action and solid half cock $1295.

-7) VERY FINE CONDITION 1894 TAKEDOWN, .30WCF ROUND BARREL RIFLE, #850XXX, MADE 1917.
+8) VERY FINE CONDITION 1894 TAKEDOWN, .30WCF ROUND BARREL RIFLE, #850XXX, MADE 1917.
 Retains about all the blue on the barrel and magazine with excellent markings, flat top buckhorn rear sight with elevator bar intact and Winchester smll blade front sight.
 The receiver also retains fine blue on the sides and bolt with only minor “flaky-brown” just beginning to show which is typical of receivers of ’94s made during this time, and only some edge wear/browning.
 Exc. screw heads and tight action with excellent sharp bore.
 Fine stock and forend with only light handling marks and tight wood to metal fit.
 These are getting hard to find in this condition especially in takedown.
 Really nice appearance on this 107 year old 1894. $2650.

-8) CLASSIC 1894 SADDLE RING CARBINE, .30WCF, #951XXX, MADE 1923.
+9) CLASSIC 1894 SADDLE RING CARBINE, .30WCF, #951XXX, MADE 1923.
 A solid example that shows good barrel and mag blue with some surface freckling from poor storage that ought to clean off with some oil and very fine steel or brass wool- either way it is minor.
 Receiver also shows good aged blue with better blue on the bolt and loading gate.
 Screw heads are excellent, action is tight and has a strong safety-half-cock.
 Has a Marbles buckhorn rear sight with ivory bead front sight in the carbine base.
 Butt stock is solid and appears to have been lightly sanded/gone over.
 Fine+ forend.
 The butt plate has two incorrect screws that should be replaced.
 Bore is a bit dark with strong rifling all the way through. $1250.

 10) VERY FINE 1894 .38-55 OCTAGON RIFLE, #104XXX, MADE 1901.
 This is a truly “attic condition” 1894 that appears to have been stored away for decades.
 The receiver shows most of the blue on both sides and is partially covered with hard-dried grease.
 Fine blue on the bolt and bottom of the receiver with normal light edge wear.
 Generally excellent screw heads (with grease in the slots) and good aged case color on the sides of the lever and hammer back.
 Fine deep blue on the barrel and mag tube (with some dried grease there too).
 Stock and forearm show only normal light handling marks with tight wood to metal fit.
 Tight action, strong springs, solid half-cock on the hammer and exc. bore that is only a little dark.
 Standard Winchester buckhorn rear sight with elevator bar intact and Winchester blade front sight.
 Exc. markings.
 I made no effort to disolve the dried grease as this is indicative of a rifle that hasn’t been messed with in years! $2750.